Port of Plymouth, England

 Common Sight at Plymouth - Seeing the Firemen and Coal Passers Cooling Off at the Rail.
 GGA Image ID # 1431df85ef

 As a rule the fashion of summering, both in England and in America, is first set by artists.
-Just as the landscape painters first discovered Newport, Bar Harbor and the Berkshires, to be followed later by the wealthy and fashionable families of New York, Boston and Chicago, so the district of Devonshire is at present passing through a stage of popularity with the artists, and with the class of people whom art most easily influences.
+Just as the landscape painters first discovered Newport, Bar Harbor, and the Berkshires, to be followed later by the wealthy and fashionable families of New York, Boston, and Chicago, so the district of Devonshire is at present passing through a stage of popularity with the artists, and with the class of people whom art most easily influences.

 View of Old Houses in Plymouth, England.